Changes to Household Waste Collections

 Will the frequency of my collections change?

-We will not be reducing the number of your collections.
-Your non-recyclable and recyclable waste will still be collected on a fortnightly rota and collected on the same day of the week.
+We will not be reducing the number of your collections and your recyclable and non-recyclable waste will still be collected on the same day of the week.

 If I have an assisted collection, do I need to do anything?